Miragon/miranum-connect-basic-template/README.md

 mvn clean test
 ```
 This command will execute all the unit tests in the project and provide the test results.

+## Configuration

+The project's configuration is defined in the `application.yaml` file.
+By default, the configuration is set up for
+Camunda Platform 7.
+If you want to switch to Camunda Platform 8, you can uncomment the relevant properties in the
+`application.yaml` file and comment out the Camunda Platform 7 configuration.
+Additionally, you have to uncomment the Miranum Connect dependency for Camunda Platform 8 in the `pom.xml` file.

 ## Documentation